 - Wrote consistently in his own blog

 - Regularly contributed as a guest author in other blogs

 I’ve heard others making this career-changing commitment, and even if it is just writing in your journal, the commitment to typing out words will get that inertia going, and meeting all of those other goals won’t be so much of a challenge.

 I recently stumbled across a blog post from Chase Reeves on The Sparkline entitled “How Content Marketers are Putting Themselves out of Business”.
 While there is a lot of wisdom in this post, one quote stuck out:

 Discover who you are, decide who you’re going to serve, dig in, care, try, click publish and wish more people saw it and wonder why more people aren’t sharing it and make more stuff and click publish again and again regardless.
 Help and be honest and get better over time.

 If you’re anything like me, the only way you get to a point where you’ve discovered who you are, how to be yourself and how to be useful to a crew is by clicking “publish”… a lot.

 Chase has a well-designed, informative, and popular blog…so reading these words encourages me to stop worrying so much about the number of commenters or social sharing going on in my blog…but again, to focus on the discipline of “hitting publish”

 My Own Challenge

-I haven’t decided on a words-per-day goal yet, but I have set a “just write something” goal per day.
-My eventual goal is to have a consistent blog both here on ryanbattles.com and on the Harpoon Blog.
-For the Harpoon Blog we do have hired writers to get us 75% there, but I’d like to be able to use my own writing style to write more in-depth articles that would be too expensive to outsource at this point while we are still on a tight budget.
+I haven’t decided on a word-per-day goal yet, but I have set a “just write something” goal per day.
+My eventual goal is to have a consistent blog both here on ryanbattles.com and the Harpoon Blog.
+For the Harpoon Blog, we do have hired writers to get us 75% there, but I’d like to be able to use my writing style to write more in-depth articles that would be too expensive to outsource at this point while we are still on a tight budget.